 Volleyball Officials and Their Duties

 As in most sporting competitions, volleyball employs referees in order to control the flow of the game and enforce the rules.
 The volleyball referee team includes the first referee, the second referee, the scorer and two line judges.
 Without the referee team, the fast-paced game could easily get out of hand if disputes regarding rules were to arise.
 Officials are used at every level from high school to the pro game.

 The official scorer keeps track of the score throughout the volleyball game.
-Before the game begins the scorer notes the starting lineup of each team and notifies the referees if the lineup wasn't received on time.
+Before the game begins the scorer notes the starting lineup of each team and notifies the referees if the lineup was not received on time.

 If a dispute or irregularity arises regarding the score, the scorer uses a buzzer to notify the first and second referees.
 Additionally, when a substitution request arises, the scorer tells the referees.
 In the NCAA, an assistant scorer is used to run the scoreboard and act as a libero tracker.

 At least two, and as many as four, line judges monitor each game and make judgment calls on out of bounds plays.
 The line judges stand at the corners of the court along the end line of the court watching the lines to indicate whether a ball in play falls in or out of the court.
 If a ball goes outside of the bounds set by the sideline and endline, it is a point for the other team.

 If a server steps on the line during a serve, it is a foot fault and the line judge watching the given line notifies the referees using a flag.
 When a player touches an out-of-play ball or if the ball hits an antenna, the designated line judge also indicates the interference.